machine-learning-exchange/mlx/api/README.md

     # brew install swagger-codegen@2
     # brew link --force swagger-codegen@2

-## Create a Python Virtual Environment for Development
+### Create a Python Virtual Environment for Development

     python3 -m venv .venv
     source .venv/bin/activate

-## Install the Python Package Dependencies
+### Install the Python Package Dependencies

     # cd <mlx_root_dir>
     # cd api

     pip install -r ./requirements.txt

 ## (Re-)Generate Swagger Client and Server Code

+If there are changes to the [API spec](swagger/swagger.yaml) then we need to re- generate the API client and server code.
+Do not run the script `codegen.sh` on its own, since Swagger generates a lot of unwanted and some breaking changes.
+Instead use the [generate_code.sh](generate_code.sh) script which runs the Swagger codegen and tries to undo some of the code and documentation changes that are not desired.

     ./generate_code.sh